 The Company has not made the analysis necessary to determine whether or not it is currently a PFIC or whether it has ever been a PFIC.
 There can be no assurance that the Company is not, has never been or will not in the future be a PFIC.
 If the Company were to be treated as a PFIC, any gain recognized by a U.S. shareholder upon the sale (or certain other dispositions) of common stock (or the receipt of certain distributions) generally would be treated as ordinary income, and a U.S. shareholder may be required, in certain circumstances, to pay an interest charge together with tax calculated at maximum rates on certain "excess distributions," including any gain on the sale or certain dispositions of common stock.
 In order to avoid this tax consequence, a U.S. shareholder (i) may be permitted to make a "qualified electing fund" election, in which case, in lieu of such treatment, such shareholder would be required to include in its taxable income certain undistributed amounts of the Company's income or (ii) may elect to mark-to-market the common stock and recognize ordinary income (or possible ordinary loss) each year with respect to such investment and on the sale or other disposition of the common stock.
 Additionally, if the Company is deemed to be a PFIC, a U.S. shareholder who acquires common stock in the Company from a decedent will be denied the normally available step-up in tax basis to fair market value for the common stock at the date of the death and instead will have a tax basis equal to the decedent's tax basis if lower than fair market value.
 Neither the Company nor its advisors have the duty to or will undertake to inform U.S. shareholders of changes in circumstances that would cause the Company to become a PFIC.
-U.S. shareholder should consult their own tax advisors regarding the application of the PFIC rules including eligibility for and the manner and advisability of making certain elections in the event the Company is determined to be a PFIC at any point in time after the date of this report.
-The
+U.S. shareholders should consult their own tax advisors regarding the application of the PFIC rules including eligibility for and the Company does not currently intend to take the action necessary for a U.S. shareholder to make a "qualified electing fund" election in the event the Company is